 Babies need iron from 6 months so recipes with red meat are great options.

-It’s important to introduce lots of flavours to your baby, so this recipe for My First Chicken Curry is the perfect introduction to curry and mild spice.
+Out of all our most popular baby recipes, Annabel’s recipe for My First Chicken Curry comes out top.
+This is the perfect introduction to curry and mild spice.

 Which of our most popular baby recipes is your favourite?